Advanced Care Planning

 - Medical assistance in dying.

-There is no standard way to plan for end of life care.
-Available options will continue to evolve as the government makes changes to the law, and the medical and legal professions adapt accordingly.
-At Sweatman Law Firm we can walk clients through the various choices currently available to them under both federal and provincial laws and help inform their decision-making.
-Our team of knowledgeable estates lawyers are always closely monitoring legislative and related policy developments and are constantly keeping current on changes to end of life planning.
+There is no standard way to plan for the end of life care.
+Available options will continue to evolve as the government changes the law, and the medical and legal professions adapt accordingly.
+At Sweatman Law Firm, we can walk clients through the various choices currently available to them under federal and provincial laws and help inform their decision-making.
+Our team of knowledgeable estate lawyers continually monitors legislative, and related policy developments and constantly keeps current changes to end-of-life planning.

 Contact Our Knowledgeable End of Life Planning Lawyers

-Taking the time now to evaluate your future options and create a well-thought out advanced care or end of life plan is an important aspect of a general estate plan.
-Talking to a lawyer, your family, your loved ones, and your substitute decision maker about the care you eventually wish to receive is highly advisable.
+Taking the time to evaluate your future options and create well-thought-out advanced care or end-of-life plans is an important aspect of a general estate plan.
+Talking to a lawyer, your family, your loved ones, and your substitute decision-maker about the care you eventually wish to receive is highly advisable.
 To obtain guidance about the options available to you, contact Sweatman Law Firm online or at 905-337-3307 to arrange an appointment.